mayurlohite/somethingtocode/README.md

 We will start first with simple article posting and later we will go to Q/A as well as social network of programmers.
 So developers life will be close to each other.

-I need the support of developers to make this vision  into reality.
-So contributions to community is welcome.
+I need support from you guys to make this vision into reality.
+Anyone can contribute, If you are designer help us to make better design, If you are developer help us to build platform, If you are tester help us to maintain the quality of code.

 # Platform